yoh-wi/freemarket_sample_63b/README.md

 - has_one :address, dependent: :destroy
 - has_many :evaluations
 - has_many :likes, dependent: :destroy
-- has_many :liked_products, through: :likes, source: :product
+- has_many :liked_products, through: :likes, source: :products

 ## productsテーブル
 |Column|Type|Options|